-Educational Psychologists II will be eligible for consideration for promotion to Educational Psychologist I if they have obtained:
+Educational Psychologists II will be eligible for consideration for promotion to Educational Psychologist I on having:

-- (a) a Post Graduate Certificate in Education from a local university or equivalent; and - (b) 6 years' relevant post-degree experience of which at least 3 years should be as an Educational Psychologist II; and - (c) full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organization of Educational Psychology.
+- (a) obtained a Post Graduate Certificate in Education from a local university or equivalent; and - (b) obtained 6 years' relevant post-degree experience of which at least 3 years should be as an Educational Psychologist II; and - (c) obtained full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organization of Educational Psychology; and

-- Any Other Remarks: (a) Holders of degrees other than those from a local university or equivalent may apply, but should attach copies of transcripts of studies to their applications. - (b) The candidate must be eligible for graduate membership of the Hong Kong Psychological Society or the British Psychological Society or equivalent.
+- satisfactory service as Educational Psychologist II. (d) School should take into account the work performance, professional expertise, and other attributes, personal such as leadership, commitment, interpersonal skills, judgment, planning and organization abilities, etc. of the candidate when considering promotion.
+(Updated on 24 May 2013) - (a) Holders of degrees other than those from a local university or equivalent may apply, but should attach copies of transcripts of studies to their applications. - (b) The candidate must be eligible for graduate membership of the Hong Kong Psychological Society or the British Psychological Society or equivalent.
 The Master's Degree in Educational Psychology (Professional Practice) obtained must be one which can prepare the candidate for independent professional work as an educational psychologist.